juanantonio284/notes_on_writing/MIPT_Tech_Writ/tech_writ_week_4.md

 #### 1. Observations and Demonstrations

 **Observation** refers to watching some activity to understand some specific aspects of this activity.
-For instance, if you were trying to determine whether the location of the break room was interfering with work on the factory floor, you could observe the situation preferably at different times of the day and in different days of the week.
+For instance, if you were trying to determine whether the location of the break room was interfering with work on the factory floor, you could observe the situation at different times of the day and in different days of the week.
 If you saw workers distracted by people moving in and out of the room, or by sounds made in the room, you would record your observations by taking notes, taking photos, or shooting videos of events.
 An observation might lead to other forms of primary research.
 You might, for example, follow up by interviewing some employees who could help you understand what you observed.

 **Demonstration** refers to watching someone carrying out a process.
 For instance, if your company was considering buying a mail sorting machine, you could arrange to visit the manufacturers facility where technicians would show how the machine works.
 If your company was considering a portable machine such as a laptop computer, manufacturers or dealers could demo their product of their facility.

 When you plan to observe an activity or witness a demonstration, prepare beforehand: